iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 __ https://help.github.com/articles/generating-ssh-keys/

 Help others or ask for help!
+Use comments_.
 Network.
 Have fun.

 A distributional semantic toolkit (Green)
 =========================================